 For all enquiries, further information and booking the retreat, please contact Julienne on 020 8 451 5255, 07527 993696, Judy on 07816 155 483 or email email@example.com

 The Retreat Leaders

-Julienne McLean is a psychologist, Jungian analyst and spiritual director in north London.
-She has had a lifelong involvement in the Christian contemplative tradition, and has been teaching, writing and running retreats for many years on Jungian psychology, prayer and Carmelite spirituality,.
-She is the author of ‘Towards Mystical Union’ (2003, St Paul’s), a modern commentary on St Teresa of Avila’s classic text on prayer, The Interior Castle.
+Julienne McLean is a psychologist, Jungian analyst and spiritual director in North London.
+She has had a lifelong involvement in the Christian mystical tradition, and teaches, writes and runs retreats on Jungian psychology, prayer and Carmelite spirituality.
+She co-facilitates the contemplative school of the heart programme.
+She is the author of ‘Towards Mystical Union’ (2003, 2013), a commentary on St Teresa of Avila’s book, ‘The Interior Castle’.

-Rev Michael Gartland is an Anglican priest and transpersonal psychotherapist working mainly in the NHS, leading a multifaith mental health chaplaincy and counselling service in West Yorkshire.
-He has research and teaching interests in fourteenth century English mysticism and Buddhist psychology.
+Rev. Michael Gartland is an Anglican priest and transpersonal psychotherapist working mainly in the NHS, leading a multifaith mental health chaplaincy and counselling service in West Yorkshire.
+He has research and teaching interests in fourteenth century English mysticism and Theravada Buddhist psychology.
 He has extensive experience in leading retreats and of involvement in Buddhist-Christian dialogue.